This is the second article in our series on ‘20 years of change in the public sector’. If you missed the first one, you can read it here.

 The final area of improvement concerns workplace culture and professional development.
 Many of our survey participants noted the increased professionalism of the public sector workforce over the last 20 years.
 This includes a higher proportion of staff with tertiary qualifications and a renewed interest in graduate development programs designed for employees in the public sector.
 An example we’ve witnessed at Nexus is the transformation in traditional inspector and regulatory officer roles available.
 Many years ago these were generalist roles with on-the-job training, whereas now they are more specialised roles, with specific training required in investigative methods and evidence gathering.

 Of course, there are caveats to these perceived improvements, many of which come with what I call a ‘yeah…but’.
-In next month’s blog, we’ll explore the downsides or challenges to these changes in the public sector over the last 20 years, based on the responses to the survey and our own insights from working with government agencies over this time.
+In next month’s opinion piece, we’ll explore the downsides or challenges to these changes in the public sector over the last 20 years, based on the responses to the survey and our own insights from working with government agencies over this time.
 In the meantime, if you have any questions or would like to arrange a consultation, get in touch with our team.